Free Shipping | 30 Day Returns | Mix & Match Sitewide

 KwikSafety warrants its products to be free from defects in material and workmanship for a period of 30 days from the invoice date.

 Defective merchandise will be repaired, replaced, or credited after we assess the product’s defectiveness.
-If after review we find that the product is defective, the customer will be sent a brand new replacement item free of charge.
+If, after review, we find that the product is defective, then the customer will receive a new replacement item free of charge.

 Please email sales@kwiksafety.com to get assistance from a Customer Happiness Representative. 😀